sfu-fas/coursys/README.txt

 Here is a quick description of what is in the project:

-EXTERNAL APPS
-autoslug: adds AutoSlugField field type
-django_cas: CAS authentication
-timezones: adds TimeZoneField field type; requires PyTZ
-external: the original unpacked directories for the above modules (minus the core code)

 COURSE MANAGEMENT APPS
-coredata: data on course offerings and enrolment; imported from goSFU or set by admins coredata/importer.py: program to do the import from goSFU coredata/fake_importer.py: program to do the import from goSFU, faking some things for development.
+coredata: data on course offerings and enrolment; imported from goSFU or set by admins coredata/importer.py: program to do the import from goSFU
 dashboard: responsible for display of front page, main course pages, news items
+discipline: handling academic dishonesty cases
-grades: management of course grades
+grades: management of course activities and grades
-marking:
-submission:
-groups:
+groups: handling groups so assignments can be group-based
+log: finer-grained logging for the system
+marking: finer-grained marking with a rubric
+mobile: some read-only views for mobile devices
+planning: planning of courses, assigning instructors, etc.
+submission: submission of work (for later grading)

+OTHER TOP-LEVEL FILES/DIRECTORIES
+courselib: various library code for the system
+docs: reports written on the system by DDP students
+external: external code used by the system
+media: static web files (CSS, JS, images, etc.)
+old: practice/warmup modules written that are no longer used. serialize.py: code to create more JSON data for test_data.json.
+See comments in the file.
+tools: various scripts that have been used to manage the data as necessary

 OTHER
-initial_data.json: basic data: semesters from 1094 to 1107
+initial_data.json: basic data, semesters from 1094 to 1107
 test_data.json: data used for testing/devel
-serialize.py: code to create more JSON data for test_data.json.
-See comments in the file.
-media: static web files (CSS, JS, images, etc.)

 All other files are the standard Django setup.